microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 With prompt flow, you can quickly trigger a batch-run to test your prompt with a larger dataset, and evaluate the quality of the answers.

-There is a `test_data.jsonl` file in the `pf-test` folder, which is a dataset containing 20 test data entries, including the input question, the ground truth for numerical answer, and the reasoning (raw_answer).
-Here's one line example:
+There is a `test_data.jsonl` file in the `pf-test` folder, which is a dataset containing 20 test data entries, a subset of [the Math Dataset](https://github.com/hendrycks/math/).
+It includes the input question, the ground truth for numerical answer, and the reasoning (raw_answer).
+Here's one example:

 ```json
 {